-Students will gain clinical knowledge and experience in the assessment and treatment of either fluency or voice disorders (552C Fluency or 552G Voice) in children and adults.
-Finding and applying evidence-based treatments will be the primary focus of this course.
+Students will gain clinical knowledge and skills in the assessment and treatment of voice disorders in children and adults.
+Researching, identifying and applying appropriate evidence-based treatments will be the primary focus of this course.

 Student learning goals

-Students will learn to identify fluency or voice disorders and make appropriate recommendations regarding treatment.
+Students will learn to identify voice disorders and make appropriate recommendations regarding treatment.

 Students will learn to search the professional literature to find current, evidence-based treatment methods.